2008–09 PFC Levski Sofia season

 The 2008–09 PFC Levski Sofia season included the club's 26th win of the A group of Bulgarian professional football, A Group.
 Additionally they competed in the Semi-finals of the 2008–09 Bulgarian Cup, but lost to OFC Pirin Blagoevgrad.
 The club made it to the third round of the UEFA Champions League.
 The top goal scorer was Georgi Ivanov with 13 total goals.
-The club changed managers from Velislav Vutsov to Emil Velev on the 13th of August 2008.
+The club changed managers from Velislav Vutsov to Emil Velev on 13 August 2008.